• 01616 966 229

 • Hazards like wet floors, uneven flooring

-I’ve been injured at the gym, what should I do next?
+I’ve been injured at the gym or whilst attending a fitness class, what should I do next?

 Are there time limits to making a gym-related personal injury claim?